What is the appeal of Mitsuba? We also introduce recipes that make use of their features!

 How to make it

-1. Bring the skewers quickly in boiling water, then take them in water and cool, lightly squeeze the water and cut into 3cm lengths.
+1. Quickly boil the mitsuba in boiling water, then remove from the water and let it cool.
+Lightly squeeze out the water and cut into 3cm lengths

-2. Remove the stones of the shiitake mushrooms, grill them on a thoroughly heated grill, sprinkle a little soy sauce and sake and tear them vertically.
+2. Remove the stems from the shiitake mushrooms and grill them on a hot grill, then sprinkle with a little soy sauce and sake and split them lengthwise

-3. Add 1 tablespoon soy sauce to the dashi, mix, then knead the grilled seaweed and soak it.
+3. Add 1 tablespoon of soy sauce to the dashi and mix, then knead the roasted nori seaweed to soak it

-4. Just before eating, mix the broth with 3 of the shiitake mushrooms and shiitake mushrooms and serve in a bowl.
+4. Just before serving, mix the mitsuba and shiitake mushrooms with 3 and arrange on a plate

-This kakiage is made with root honeybee and accented with cheese flavor.
-The cheese melts to create an exquisite taste.
+This tempura is made with mitsuba root and accented with the flavor of cheese.
+The melted cheese creates an exquisite taste

 Ingredients (serves 4)